Levitanus/reapy-boost/README.md

 - JulianSader `JS_API` integrated in Python!
 All the recent functions are automatically generated from the GitHub source and availble in the `reapy_boost.JS` module.
 They are also statically type-checked and some broken bindings are fixed manually.

 - cliffon `ReaImGui` extension is also wrapped in statically typed module and can be used directly from the module `reapy_boost.ImGui`.
-But I hope to introduce a pythonic gui system, based on theese extension, but without leaking abstractions, so later we can have several back-ends for it.
+But I hope to introduce a pythonic gui system, based on this extension, but without leaking abstractions, so later we can have several back-ends for it.
 For now it is just a sketch, that works only inside `REAPER` and will be changed before the final release.
 But even now it look quite better that «pure» `ImGui` example:

 ```Python
 from typing import Dict, Generator, Set